 Your foreign divorce must also be recognised as legally valid in England and Wales and you must not have remarried.

-The scope and amount of any order you receive will depend on your level of connection to England.
-Where connections are very strong, there may be no reason why your application should not be treated as though your divorce took place in England.
+The scope and amount of any financial order you receive will depend on your level of connection to England.
+Where connections are very strong, there may be no reason why your application should not be treated as though your overseas divorce took place in England.
 However, where the connection is not so strong and you have already received financial provision from a foreign court, you may have a more limited financial award or none at all.

 The process can also be used to obtain pension sharing orders which may be necessary because foreign pension sharing orders made in a foreign divorce are not valid against English pensions.
 We are known internationally for our particular expertise in these highly specialist claims and regularly receive requests for help from the USA, Canada and New Zealand.